EmmanueleD/jona-landing/README.md

-# Kinesiología Jona - Complete Documentation
+# Quiropraxia Jona - Complete Documentation

-This documentation provides a comprehensive guide for implementing, configuring, and using the Kinesiología Jona website, a professional landing page for chiropractic services.
+This documentation provides a comprehensive guide for implementing, configuring, and using the Quiropraxia Jona website, a professional landing page for chiropractic services.

 **Author:** Emmanuele Durante ([emmanueledurante.com](https://emmanueledurante.com))
 **Copyright:** © 2025 Emmanuele Durante